letoram/durden/HACKING.md

 Durden as a code-base is relatively young in the sense that it is still adding features at a rather quick pace.
-When that settles down, some of a lot of the code is likely to be refactored - so relying on structures outside of what is covered here is rather unwise, or it is possible for your extensions to become broken over time.
+When that settles down, some of the code is likely to be refactored - relying on structures that aren't covered here is rather unwise, your extensions may break over time.

-In addition to the APIs covered here, all the Lua functions that are in Arcan also apply here.
-See the main arcan code repository, the wiki and particularly the doc/ folder (there's tools for converting the API docs to manpages in there as well) and the exercises.
+In addition to the APIs covered here, all the Lua functions that are in Arcan also apply.
+See the main arcan code repository, the wiki, and the doc/ folder (see mangen.rb for conversion to manpages) and the exercise sets (in the wiki).

 General Tips
 ------